 Understand HOA Document Hierarchy

-Understanding the authority of an HOA’s governing documents is crucial to amending them.
-These rules appear in the form of declarations (or “decs”) or bylaws that every homeowner receives and must agree to prior to moving in.
+Bylaws are the internal rules about how the HOA is run on a daily basis, in large part pertaining to the board of directors.
+Homeowner rules appear in the form of declarations (or “decs”) or bylaws that every homeowner receives and must agree to prior to moving in.

-The pyramid to the right shows the hierarchy of document authority.
-Federal and state law trump all else, while board rules and resolutions are at the bottom.
+The pyramid above shows the hierarchy of document authority.
+With proper legal counsel, all the other items in your pyramid adhere to Federal and State law.
 If you are amending HOA covenants or bylaws, you must get your required association votes before the change goes into effect.
 In other cases, rules may not need association owner approval, and the board can simply approve it.

 Importance of Attorney Review